Pamela Colman Smith: The Artist Who Brought The RWS to Life

 The reality is, there is a lot of information available about this deck and its creators.
 It would take a quick Google search to find a number of well researched, accurate and traditionally published resources detailing the history of (arguably) the most popular tarot deck on the planet.

 And, Pamela’s contribution to the RWS cannot be understated!
 While Waite dictated the majors to her, Smith was given reign with the minors.
-Even though she was influenced by the Sola Busca, we can easily see where her vision and intuition took over to create the vibrant images we have today.
-Images that paved the way for pretty much every tarot deck that followed.
-Smith also leaned heavily on the people, places and things she loved, as a way to bring life to the minors.
-For example, she was involved in the theatre scene at the time, and as such, we see lots of nods to performance and consume in her designs.
-She had the remarkable ability of creating images there were not only personal to her, but also highly accessible to the collective.
+Even though she was influenced by the Sola Busca, we can easily see where her vision and intuition took over to create the vibrant images we have today; images that paved the way for pretty much every tarot deck that followed.
+Smith also leaned heavily on the people, places and things she loved, as a way to bring life to the cards.
+For example, she was heavily involved in the theatre scene at the time, and as such, we see many nods to performance and consume in her designs.
+She had the remarkable ability of creating images that were not only personal to her, but also highly accessible to the collective.

-Pamela Colman Smith deserves a lot of credit for the work she did and luckily, many authors would agree!
-This is exactly why we have so much available to us today, and it’s not a case of history being lost.
-So, if you’re new to tarot, or just looking to get a little more informed on the lineage of this incredible tool, and its artist, we’ve compiled a list of resources for you to explore!
+Pamela Colman Smith deserves a lot of credit for the work she did and luckily, many authors and historians would agree!
+So, if you’re new to tarot, or just looking to get a little more informed on the lineage of this incredible tool, and its artist, we’ve compiled a list of resources for you to explore.
 Enjoy!

 Pamela Colman Smith: The Untold Story by Stuart Kaplan (published by U.S. Games)